Captive Bolt Guns used for the Routine Euthanasia of Dogs in Pounds or Shelters

 In most situations, the best method of euthanasia for dogs is by a veterinarian using lethal injection, where possible (and sedation if required to reduce the stress of handling prior to euthanasia).

-(See Euthanasia for more details)
+(See Euthanasia for more information)